Principal and Agents in Negotiation

 - Shop around when you plan to hire an independent agent to represent your company or organization.
 Ensure you understand their skills, and the strategies they employ.
 Talk to other members in your industry.
 Glean whatever information you can acquire to better know the agent you’re thinking of contracting.

 - Don’t ever reveal your BATNA (Best Alternative To a Negotiated Agreement)to an independent agent.
 If the agent knows where the line is be drawn, then they may fall prey to settling quickly for a less than ideal resolution.
 Instead, always focus on your interests and fully communicate prioritised interests instead.

 - Use the agent’s expertise and knowledge to your fullest advantage.

-To be forewarned is to be forearmed is an old saying that can never be emphasized enough.
-Agents who represent your company or orgaization can offer many useful benefits, but it is best they be wisely used.
+To be forewarned is to be forearmed is an old saying that can never be emphasised enough.
+Agents who represent your company or organization can offer many useful benefits, but it is best they be wisely used.